-Workers' compensation professionals need specialized knowledge and skills in many diverse areas, including law, claims handling, disability management, safety, and medicine.
-The Certified Workers' Compensation Professional (CWCP) is the premier national program that organizes into a single comprehensive program the knowledge and skills you need as a workers' compensation professional.
+As a workers' compensation professional, you need specialized knowledge and skills in many diverse areas, including law, claims handling, disability management, safety, and medicine.
+The more versatile and knowledgeable you are as a professional, the more value and opportunity you create for yourself and your organization.

 The course is recommended for those employed by individual employers both insured and self-insured, insurance companies, third-party administrators, agents, brokers, and state agencies.
 Attendees should have experience in some area of workers' compensation and be familiar with workers' compensation law in at least one jurisdiction.